Jewellery making: all levels

 - Set your goals in discussion with the tutor

-- Present a sketchbook of ideas and apply these designs to finished pieces
+- Present a sketchbook full of ideas and apply these designs into finished pieces

 - Achieve a high standard of design and craftsmanship